Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Results and Discussion

 \section{Results and Discussion}

-Figure~\ref{fig:figure3} shows the ring widths, $w$, normalized by droplet radius, $R$, plotted against the volume fraction for all tested aspect ratios and conditions.
+Figure~\ref{fig:figure3} shows the ring widths, $W$, normalized by droplet radius, $R$, plotted against the volume fraction for all tested aspect ratios and conditions.
 We see that the data collapses nicely to a power-law scaling.
-A prediction for this dependence of the width on particle concentration was made by Popov\cite{popov2005evaporative}:
+A prediction for this dependence of the width on particle concentration was made by Popov~\cite{popov2005evaporative}:

-where $\phi$ is the initial volume fraction of colloids and $p$ is the random packing fraction for the colloids' geometry.
-This prediction (equation \ref{eq:popov}) was made assuming a low concentration, $\phi < 0.1$, and did not take into account the particle composition nor the cross-sectional geometry of the ring.
-Surprisingly, Figure \ref{fig:figure3} shows that our data matches very well with the predicted scaling relationship, even for concentrations greater than $\phi = 0.1$.
-Given the assumptions under which equation \ref{eq:popov} was derived, we do not expect the prefactor to be an exact prediction, as the width predicted by Popov is not necessarily the full-width-half-max as we have measured.
-This discrepancy is seen in Figure \ref{fig:figure3} as the dashed line (equation \ref{eq:popov}) slightly underestimates the ring width.
+where $\phi$ is the volume fraction of colloids in the droplet and $\phi_{\text RCP}(\alpha)$ is the maximum random close packing volume fraction for aspect ratio $\alpha$, e.g. for spherical particles, $\phi_{\text RCP}(1) \approx 0.64$.
+Equation~\ref{eq:popov} was derived assuming a low concentration ($\phi < 0.1$) and did not take into account the particle composition, the cross-sectional geometry of the ring, or hydrodynamic interactions between particles.
+Surprisingly, Figure \ref{fig:figure3} shows that our data matches well with the predicted scaling relationship, even for $\phi > 0.1$.
+Given the assumptions under which equation~\ref{eq:popov} was derived, we do not expect the prefactor to be an exact prediction for high particle concentrations.
+Additionally, the width predicted by Popov is not necessarily the FWHM as we have measured.
+These discrepancies are seen in Figure \ref{fig:figure3} as the dashed line slightly underestimates the ring width.

-Equation \ref{eq:popov} also tells us that the width should be inversely proportional to the square-root of the packing fraction, $p$.
-This relationship is observed in the Figure \ref{fig:figure3} inset.
-The packing fraction of ellipsoids is known to decrease with aspect ratio, and it stays near that of spheres until around aspect ratio 10\cite{PackingFrac}.
-This is consistent with our observations, which show that the aspect ratio 11 and 20 data points tend to sit above the rest of the dataset, as we would expect given their significantly lower packing fractions.
-We also note that our results show strong agreement with the square-root scaling in the high concentration limit, which was not considered in Popov's work \cite{popov2005evaporative}.
+Equation \ref{eq:popov} also tells us that the width should be inversely proportional to the square root of $\phi_{\text RCP}(\alpha)$.
+The maximum packing fraction of spherocylinders is known to decrease rapidly with aspect ratio, although it stays near that of spheres until around $\alpha=10$ \cite{PackingFrac}.
+This is consistent with our measurements where data points for $\alpha > 10$ tend to sit above the rest of the dataset.
+We also note that our results show strong agreement with the square-root scaling in the high concentration limit which was not considered in Popov's work \cite{popov2005evaporative}.